appcircleio/appcircle-docusaurus/docs/workflows/ios-specific-workflow-steps/build-and-test/xcodebuild-for-unit-and-ui-test.md

 :::caution

-Be aware of which OS version you used; the simulator type should match that OS version.
-For example, if you use the [**latest OS version**](https://developer.apple.com/documentation/ios-ipados-release-notes), you can not use the **iPhone 14** simulator.
+Ensure the simulator type matches the OS version used.
+For example, if you use the [**latest OS version**](https://developer.apple.com/documentation/ios-ipados-release-notes), the iPhone 14 simulator cannot be used.

 :::